 - Demo Tip: These colors make beautiful mixes on top of the yellow; (yellow + blue = green; yellow + red = orange).

-- Play with color by adding Spanish Orange over the contour of apple.
+- Play with color by adding Spanish Orange over the contour of the apple.
 Or try Cobalt Turquoise.

 - Demo Tip: Light colors applied to darker ones smear pigments together.
 The White does a good job of this and can change some of the colors too.

-- On the backside of the film, add 132/Dioxazine Purple Hue to left side of the apple.
+- On the backside of the film, add 132/Dioxazine Purple Hue to the left side of the apple.
 Then add orange or turquoise, mimic color blocks from the front.
 Try the side of the pencil.